Leadership Programs

 • Outdoor Skills

-This two-week (coed) program includes a 4-day group canoe or backpacking trip to one of Minnesota’s beautiful State Parks led by qualified leaders.
+This two-week (coed) program includes a 4-day group canoe trip to one of Minnesota’s beautiful chain of lakes led by qualified leaders.
 Campers will also participate in numerous team-building initiatives and begin to stretch their comfort zones and gain leadership skills while also having the opportunity to enjoy the traditional camp activities (like sailing, crafts, horseback riding, and archery).
 While at camp, LITs will stay in our rustic cabins and will stay in backpacking tents in small groups while on trail (single-gender lodging).
 No experience or special equipment is required.

 Program Itinerary